SocketDotTech/socket-docs/docs/architecture.md

 SOCKET consists of several key components:

-- **Watchers**: Offchain operators running specialized VMs that monitor blockchain activity and act as hosts for App-Gateways.
+- **Watchers**: Offchain operators running specialized VMs that monitor blockchain activity and act as hosts for AppGateways.
 They generate proofs, which can be verified onchain via application-defined Switchboards.
 Anyone can become a Watcher by running a node.

     [↘ Read more about Watchers](/watchers).

 - **Transmitters**: Offchain smart operators that collect Watcher-generated proofs and execute onchain actions on behalf of users.
-They coordinate with App-Gateways to ensure seamless execution.
+They coordinate with AppGateways to ensure seamless execution.

     [↘ Read more about transmitters here](/transmitters).